Inside: How to make a Dresden Plate Mini Quilt

 - Pro Tip: This is a good place to fussy cut a piece of fabric for the center of the quilt.

-- Print out the Circle Template from the red button above.
+- Print out the Circle Template from the pink button above.
 Cut out the template.
 Pro Tip: Printing on card stock will make it easier to trace.

 - Lay both squares of fabric right sides together.
 Place the circle template in the center and pin.
 Using a water erasable pen, trace around the outer edge of the circle.
 This should be done carefully since it will be your stitching line.
 Remove paper and re-pin the two squares together.